jlperona-teaching/ecs154a-winter20/lab2/lab2.rst

     f(A, B, C, D) = m0 + m1 + m3 + m5 + m9 + m11 + m12

 You may not use gates for this problem.
-You may only use MUXes, splitters, constants, power, and ground.
+You may only use MUXes, NOT gates, splitters, constants, power, and ground.

 2. Decoder function implementation [5]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~